kbat/mag/README.md

 * **Mass** is the sum of densities of all layers.
 This is probably misleading, but I still call it *mass* because this value is proportional to the total mass (since all layers have the same thickness of 1 cm).
-Actually, since our problem is 2D, the layer is infinite in the directions perpendicular to the beam, therefore its mass is infinite.
+Actually, since our problem is 1D, the layer is infinite in the directions perpendicular to the beam, therefore its mass is infinite.
 * **Complexity** is the number of material changes in the material list.
 * **Materials** is the list of material numbers for each layer.
-Material numbers can be printed with ``mag-optimise -mat``.
+Available materials can be printed with ``mag-optimise -mat``.